 Damaging buildup can form when fuel is stored for extended periods and permanently clog the fuel jets and ports.
 Adding fuel stabilizer before storage will keep the fuel fresher longer and slow buildup.

 4. Rake up and dispose of leaves right away or they’ll smother and kill the grass.
 Incorrect.

 “Okay, we admit that this one’s partly correct,” said Chris Hall, president of RepairClinic.com.
 “A heavy, tall pile of leaves can damage your lawn.
 However, in lieu of raking and disposing of the leaves, consider mowing over the leaves every day as they fall.
 It’s free lawn fertilizer and a lot less work.”

 5. Bare patches on a lawn are best seeded during spring.
 Incorrect.

 It varies by region but in general, the best time of the year to seed is early autumn.
 This allows the seeds time to grow their root systems.

-This Father’s Day, wow your father with your yard care know-how.
+This Father’s Day, wow your father with your lawn care tips.
 Does he have a broken lawn mower, tiller, edger, string trimmer or other outdoor power equipment?
-Fix it for him!
-RepairClinic.com is America’s trusted online store with replacement parts for major household appliances and outdoor power equipment.
-It has one million replacement parts and accessories with same-day shipping and 590 how-to videos that make repairs easy.
+Fix it for him with lawn & garden parts you can find at RepairClinic.com.